 - Lemon wedges

 - Prepare your calamari.
 If it is frozen, thaw and then rinse and allow to drain in a colander.
 Slice the body tubes into ½ inch thick rounds.
 Rinse once more and allow to once again drain in colander.
+You can also place the rings on a plate lined with paper towels, however, do not pat dry.
 Salt your calamari with a generous sprinkling of salt, using about ¼ teaspoon of salt for every whole calamari you sliced.
 Toss to distribute the salt evenly.

 - Cook in batches until the calamari is a nice golden brown on all sides.
 You will have to flip them over at least once.
 Each batch should not take more than a few minutes to cook.
+Careful not to overcrowd the pan, to ensure crispier calamari.
 Remove the cooked calamari from the oil using a slotted spoon and allow to drain on a paper towel lined colander or plate.